 I had a few other [tests] done.
 Then around 7 at night, we got the okay that we could leave for Houston the next day.

-We came back and an hour after my plane landed, I had my doctor calling saying you need to go here, you need to do this, you need to go to the hospital, you need to have this done.
+We came back, and an hour after my plane landed, I had my doctor calling saying, “You need to go here, you need to do this, you need to go to the hospital, and you need to have this done.”
 They had a surgery set up for me that Thursday.

-How do you tell family and friends about a cancer diagnosis?
+How did you tell family and friends about a cancer diagnosis?

-So I couldn’t tell them at this point.
+I couldn’t tell them at this point.
 I didn’t have the heart to tell them that this was actually happening.
-We were in my surgeon’s office waiting for my surgeon and we had an inclination she would [wait] a little bit before she saw us.
+We were in my surgeon’s office waiting for my surgeon, and we had an inclination she would [wait] a little bit before she saw us.

-My mom and my sisters live around here and I called my mom after my appointment and spoke to her.
+My mom and my sisters live around here, and I called my mom after my appointment and spoke to her.
 She let my sisters know.
-But I was not ready to deal with it on an extended family level at that point.
-Thankfully my husband took care of that for me.
+I was not ready to deal with it on an extended family level at that point.
+Thankfully, my husband took care of that for me.

 Advice to others on how to conserve energy